cambiotraining/bioinformatics-software-pipelines/materials/01-package_managers.md

 :::{.callout-exercise}

-Go to the `rnaseq` directory, where you will find some FASTQ files in the `reads` folder.
+Go to the `demo` directory, where you will find some FASTQ files in the `reads` folder.
 The objective in this exercise is to setup a software environment to run a standard quality control software on these sequencing reads.

 - Use a text editor to create a Conda/Mamba environment file called `envs/qc.yml`.
 This file should specify: